erlend-sh/learndiscourse/README.md

   1. Add a key under the `t` in the `_config.yml`.
   2. Now you can reference it by `{{ site.t[page.lang].xxx_key }}`.

+## Layouts

+Layouts are divided into several types:

+- `base.html`: A very basic HTML structure.
+- `default.html`: Used by every portal pages and main page, including the banner and sidebar.
+- `documentation.html`: Used by documentation page, including the breadcrumb.
+- `page.html`: Any other pages didn't fit into the other 3 types.
+For example, 404 page.